Overconsumption (Not Overpopulation)

 The Reality:

-The average person needs 1.08 hectares of land a year for food production
+The average person needs 2.67 acres of land per year for food production.

-Earth has 196.9 million square miles of total land mass
+Earth has 196.9 million square miles of total land.

-32 Time Climate Claims Were False – Source
+32 Times Climate Claims Were False – Source

 December 1939

-“All the glaciers in Eastern Greenland are rapidly melting,” the Harrisburg [Pennsylvania] Sunday Courier reported.
+• “All the glaciers in Eastern Greenland are rapidly melting,” the Harrisburg Sunday Courier reported.

-By comparison, this winter, sea ice did reach the shore of Spitzbergen, though in low concentrations.
+• Despite warnings, this winter, sea ice reached the shore of Spitzbergen, albeit in low concentrations.

 May 1947